YaleDecisionNeuro/PsychTaskFramework/docs/FAQ.md

 You could write your custom post-block function and set it in `s.task.fnHandles.postBlockFn`.

 ## Where are the results saved?
 The results are saved in the `data/` folder within the task folder, which is defined in `config.task.taskPath`.
+See [Exporting data](exporting-data.md) for export to CSV.

 ## How can I split a task into multiple sessions?
 Use `config.task.blocksPerSession` alongside `config.task.numBlocks`.
 The function `getBlocksForSession` will automatically select a terminating point.
 (It will also automatically resume an interrupted session.)